kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 	- Mr. Portshire told the kids to stay put, he was doing something special with Vesh'ta and Zubby.
 	- Vali and Srns took the first watch together.
 	- Glubbery said he can use painting to do social engineering, ingratiating himself with people.
 His first time drawing a naked person.
 He tried to teach me but doesn't know the terms.
 Vesh'ta disrobed.
 Nice figure.
 Lean.
 Long hair.
 I asked if she was considered beautiful by Deep and surfacer dwellers.
 Said her eyes aren't as red as they could be by her people's standards, orange yellow.
 Face scarred.
 I asked about Srns, said male are inherently flawed, but he is attractive.
 She has long white hair.
 	- I talked with her more, she asked me how I'd been in the Deep, if I was forced, I said yes.
 Struggled to survive.
+She asked why I was so standoffish--I explained